Preserve-Then-Quantize: Balancing Rank Budgets for Quantization Error Reconstruction in LLMs¶

 Overall Architecture¶

-SRR is a plug-and-play, post-PTQ method requiring no fine-tuning.
-For each linear layer weight \(\mathbf{W}\in\mathbb{R}^{m\times n}\) and its activation scaling matrix \(\mathbf{S}\), given quantizer \(\mathcal{Q}\) and total rank budget \(r\), SRR proceeds in four steps: (1) Draw a random matrix \(\mathbf{E}_{ij}\sim\mathcal{U}[-1,1]\), select the rank split as \(k^\star=\arg\min_k \rho_k(\mathbf{S}\mathbf{W})\rho_{r-k}(\mathbf{S}\mathbf{E})\); (2) Take the top-\(k^\star\) singular components of \(\mathbf{S}\mathbf{W}\) and map back to the original space, yielding \(\mathbf{L}^{(1)}\mathbf{R}^{(1)}=\mathbf{S}^{-1}\mathrm{SVD}_{k^\star}(\mathbf{S}\mathbf{W})\); (3) Quantize only the remaining components \(\mathbf{Q}=\mathcal{Q}(\mathbf{W}-\mathbf{L}^{(1)}\mathbf{R}^{(1)})\); (4) Use the remaining \(r-k^\star\) ranks in the scaled space to fit the induced quantization error \(\mathbf{E}_k=\mathbf{W}-\mathbf{L}^{(1)}\mathbf{R}^{(1)}-\mathbf{Q}\), yielding \(\mathbf{L}^{(2)}\mathbf{R}^{(2)}=\mathbf{S}^{-1}\mathrm{SVD}_{r-k^\star}(\mathbf{S}\mathbf{E}_k)\).
-The two low-rank blocks are concatenated as \(\mathbf{L},\mathbf{R}\), and inference remains in the form \(\widehat{\mathbf{W}}=\mathbf{Q}+\mathbf{L}\mathbf{R}\), fully compatible with existing QER inference kernels.
+SRR is a plug-and-play, training-free PTQ post-processing method.
+For each linear layer weight \(\mathbf{W}\in\mathbb{R}^{m\times n}\) and its activation scaling matrix \(\mathbf{S}\), given a quantizer \(\mathcal{Q}\) and a total rank budget \(r\), SRR follows four steps: (1) Sample a random matrix \(\mathbf{E}_{ij}\sim\mathcal{U}[-1,1]\) and determine the rank split \(k^\star=\arg\min_k \rho_k(\mathbf{S}\mathbf{W})\rho_{r-k}(\mathbf{S}\mathbf{E})\); (2) Extract the top-\(k^\star\) singular components of \(\mathbf{S}\mathbf{W}\) and map them back to the original space to get \(\mathbf{L}^{(1)}\mathbf{R}^{(1)}=\mathbf{S}^{-1}\mathrm{SVD}_{k^\star}(\mathbf{S}\mathbf{W})\); (3) Quantize only the remaining components \(\mathbf{Q}=\mathcal{Q}(\mathbf{W}-\mathbf{L}^{(1)}\mathbf{R}^{(1)})\); (4) Use the remaining \(r-k^\star\) rank to fit the induced quantization error \(\mathbf{E}_k=\mathbf{W}-\mathbf{L}^{(1)}\mathbf{R}^{(1)}-\mathbf{Q}\) in the scaled space, obtaining \(\mathbf{L}^{(2)}\mathbf{R}^{(2)}=\mathbf{S}^{-1}\mathrm{SVD}_{r-k^\star}(\mathbf{S}\mathbf{E}_k)\).
+Finally, the two low-rank blocks are concatenated into \(\mathbf{L},\mathbf{R}\).
+The inference form remains \(\widehat{\mathbf{W}}=\mathbf{Q}+\mathbf{L}\mathbf{R}\), which is fully compatible with existing QER kernels.

 Key Designs¶

-Differentiable "Preserve-Quantize-Reconstruct" Parameterization:
+1. Differentiable "Preserve-Quantize-Reconstruct" Parameterization: Exposing Implicit Rank Usage

-Closed-form \(k\) Selection Criterion Based on "Quantization Noise Approximate Constant Ratio":
+2. Closed-form \(k\) Selection Criterion via "Constant Quantization Noise Ratio": One-shot Random Probe

-Two-stage QPEFT Initialization + Gradient Decay Decoupling:
+3. Two-stage QPEFT Initialization + Gradient Decay Decoupling: Stable Preservation and Active Reconstruction

 Loss & Training¶